pboivin/flou/README.md

 $desktop = $flou->image('01.jpg', ['w' => 1300]);
 ```

-If you're interested in responsive images using the `srcset` attribute, have a look at the next section ([Working with Image Sets](#working-with-image-sets-responsive-images)).
+If you're interested in responsive images using the `srcset` attribute, have a look at the next section ([Image Sets](#image-sets-responsive-images)).

 #### Default Glide parameters